nightmarebadger/my_blog/_posts/python-in-the-wide-world-week-1.markdown

 ---
 categories: python
-date: 2013/12/16 20:15:00
+date: 2013/12/16 22:20:00
 title: Python in the wide world week - day 1, XBMC
-draft: True
 ---

 In an effort to actually post something here, I have decided to do a series of "XXX week" posts.
-Starting off with a Python in the wide world week, I'll be exploring some interesting places where Python is used in the real world.
+Starting off with a "Python in the wide world week", I'll be exploring some interesting places where Python is used in the real world.

 ## [XBMC]